 c 1900 - Giuseppe Morello (Born Corleone, Sicily, May 2, 1867.
 Killed New York City, Aug.
 15, 1930).
 Known as "Piddu" or "Clutch Hand" (in erroneous reports as "Peter"), Morello and his brother-in-law Ignazio Lupo led a gang of extortionists and counterfeiters in Italian East Harlem, Manhattan's Lower East Side and Brooklyn.
 With the support of Sicilian/American Mafiosi like Vito Cascioferro and Pasquale Enea and with strong connections to Mafia organizations in New Orleans and Chicago, Morello was recognized as boss of bosses of the U.S. Mafia, perhaps the first man to hold that title.
 (Some have argued that Nicola Taranto and perhaps Candelaro Bettini, leaders of late 19th Century Sicilian-American counterfeiting rings, held the boss of bosses title earlier than Morello.)
-He was jailed in 1910 for counterfeiting.
-His organization subsequently broke down into the Genovese, Gambino and Lucchese Crime Families.
+Morello was imprisoned in 1910 for counterfeiting.
+His organization subsequently broke down into what later became the Genovese (based in Manhattan), Gambino (Brooklyn, Bronx) and Lucchese (Bronx) Crime Families.